u8cat/iris-time-proofs/README.md

 _If opam is not already installed:_ See instructions [there][install-opam] to install it; then:

-    opam update
-    opam init --comp=4.14.1
+    opam init
-    eval $(opam config env)
+    eval $(opam env)

 (This will create a `~/.opam` directory.)

-_If opam (≥ 2.0) is already installed:_ Create a new switch for the project:
+_If opam (≥ 2.0) is already installed:_ Create a local switch for the project in the current directory:

     opam update
-    opam switch create iris-time ocaml-base-compiler.4.14.1
+    opam switch create --no-install . ocaml-base-compiler.5.1.0
-    eval $(opam config env)
+    eval $(opam env)

 ### Step 2: Installing the dependencies